timschmidt/hypertri/README.md

 # hypertri

 `hypertri` is a triangulation crate for the hyperreal geometry stack.
-It ports earcut-style polygon triangulation and spade-style constrained Delaunay triangulation into code owned by this crate, with topology decisions routed through crate-local exact predicates over `hyperreal::Real`.
+It owns earcut-style polygon triangulation and incremental Delaunay / constrained Delaunay topology, with irreversible topology decisions routed through exact predicate helpers over `hyperreal::Real`.

 The crate treats `f64` as an interop boundary.
 Finite `f64` coordinates are validated and lifted into exact hyperreal-backed coordinates before topology is